Fast evaluation of Riemann theta functions in any dimension

-A first idea is to choose the square root~$f(\tau)$ of $\det(c\tau + d)$ arbitrarily and compute theta values af both~$\tau$ and $\sigma\tau$ at low precision to determine the correct $\phi(\sigma,f)$.
-This is however extremely slow when~$\sigma$ has large coefficients.
-A better strategy is to decompose~$\sigma$ into a product of elementary matrices for which a lift to $\Mp_{2g}(\Z)$ and the value of~$\phi$ can be readily determined from the proof of the transformation formula, as in~\cite[§7]{deconinckComputingRiemannTheta2004}.
-We further improve on this strategy as follows.
-In~\cite{deconinckComputingRiemannTheta2004}, the matrix~$\sigma$ is obtained as the result of the reduction algorithm, and thus comes with a decomposition in elementary matrices.
-Instead, we present an algorithm to directly write down a given~$\sigma\in \Sp_{2g}(\Z)$ as a product of elementary matrices.
-This decomposition we obtain is often a lot shorter than a typical output of \cref{algo:siegel-red}.
-We extend our definition of elementary matrices to include embedded matrices from~$\SL_2(\Z)$, as in the following definition.
+A better strategy is to decompose~$\sigma$ into a product of elementary matrices, for which a lift to $\Mp_{2g}(\Z)$ and the value of~$\phi$ can be readily determined from the proof of the transformation formula.
+This idea is already used in~\cite[§7]{deconinckComputingRiemannTheta2004}, where~$\sigma$ is obtained as the result of the reduction algorithm with only $\embedsp{g}{1}(J_1)$ being used in step~\eqref{step:det}, and thus comes with a free decomposition.
+An issue we face is that not all the elements of~$\Sigma_g$ are elementary.
+Moreover, one might want to consider matrices~$\sigma$ that do not arise from the reduction algorithm.
+In~§\ref{subsec:decomp} below, we instead describe an algorithm to directly write down a given~$\sigma\in \Sp_{2g}(\Z)$ as a product of elementary matrices which is often shorter than what \cref{algo:siegel-red} produces.
+To this end, we extend our definition of elementary matrices to include embedded matrices from~$\SL_2(\Z)$, as in the following definition.